gatsbyjs/gatsby/docs/docs/local-https.md

     brew install nss
     ```

-  - With regards to Windows: There's not too many precompiled libraries out there, so the only option would be to go searching for one, or compile it yourself.
-Because of how difficult Windows makes it, `devcert` will not even try to update the Firefox trust store automatically; instead, it will fallback to using the "Firefox wizard", detailed below.
+  - With regards to Windows: Precompiled libraries are rare, so you may need to compile it yourself.
+Because of how difficult Windows makes it, `devcert` will not attempt to update the Firefox trust store automatically; instead, it will fall back to using the "Firefox wizard", detailed below.

   If you choose not to install `certutil`, or the automatic install is not successful, you may get the following errors/prompts: